Danish employment case may test Ryanair's better image campaign

 Showing it hasn’t entirely lost its feisty approach, Ryanair took the row to Twitter, posting a picture of the Copenhagen mayor imposed on a painting of Marie Antoinette with “Let them pay high fares” written next to the famous quote “Let them eat cake”, ascribed to the 18th century French queen as a sign of her indifference to the plight of common people.

-The mayor, Frank Jensen, tweeted he was happy to be “a symbol of the struggle for decent conditions on the Danish labor market”.
+The mayor, Frank Jensen, tweeted he was happy to be “a symbol of the struggle for decent conditions on the Danish labour market”.